Meeting Locations

 We try to meet up twice a year, in January & September.
 January, to catch up after the Christmas & New Year celebrations (January can seem like a long month).
 September, to catch up after the summer months.
 Everybody is welcome and we always enjoy meeting HSP'rs & making new friends/acquaintances.

-Milford meeting organiser: Jane Bennett
+Milford meeting organiser: Mike and Jane Bennett

 I became a member of the HSP Support Group some years ago but when I searched for members’ meetings I found a distinct lack of members’ meetings in my area (Wales).
 So I tried to arrange some face to face meetings but covid reared it's ugly head so I arranged a couple of online zoom meetings instead.